1. She didn’t have a passport.

-Despite being history’s most widely traveled head of state—she has reportedly visited 116 countries during her 60-year reign—Elizabeth does not hold a passport.
-Since all British passports are issued in the queen’s name, she herself doesn’t need one.
-She also doesn’t require a driver’s license, though she has been known to take joyrides around her various estates in her Range Rover.
+Despite being history’s most widely traveled head of state—she reportedly visited 116 countries during her reign—Elizabeth did not hold a passport.
+Since all British passports are issued in the queen’s name, she herself didn’t need one.
+She also didn’t require a driver’s license, though she was known to take joyrides around her various estates in her Range Rover.

-The reigning British monarch was born Elizabeth Alexandra Mary of York on April 21, 1926.
+The British monarch was born Elizabeth Alexandra Mary of York on April 21, 1926.
 However, each Commonwealth country traditionally celebrates her birthday on a designated day in May or June.
 In the United Kingdom, for instance, it falls on the first, second or third Saturday in June.
-Britain has officially marked its sovereign’s birthday since 1748, when the event was merged with the annual “Trooping the Colour” ceremony and parade.
-Elizabeth spends her real birthday enjoying private festivities with her family.
+Britain officially marked her birthday since 1748, when the event was merged with the annual “Trooping the Colour” ceremony and parade.
+Elizabeth typically spent her real birthday enjoying private festivities with her family.

 3. She drove a truck during World War II.

 After months of begging her father to let his heir pitch in, Elizabeth—then an 18-year-old princess—joined the Women’s Auxiliary Territorial Service during World War II.
 Known as Second Subaltern Elizabeth Windsor, she donned a pair of coveralls and trained in London as a mechanic and military truck driver.
 The queen was the only female member of the royal family to have entered the armed forces and was the only living head of state who served in World War II.

 4. She paid for her wedding dress with ration coupons.

 Princess Elizabeth married her third cousin Philip Mountbatten, formerly prince of Greece and Denmark, on November 20, 1947.